amaranth-lang/rfcs/text/0002-interfaces.md

   * `signature.members.create()` creates a dictionary of members from it.
 This is a helper method for the common part of `signature.create()`.
 For every member of the signature, the dictionary contains a value equal to:
     * If the member is a port, `Signal(member.shape, reset=member.reset)`.
     * If the member is a signature, `member.signature.create()` for `Out` members, and `member.signature.flip().create()` for `In` members.
   * `signature.create()` creates an interface object from this signature.
-To do this, it creates a fresh `amaranth.lib.wiring.Interface()` (which is an empty class) and replaces its dictionary with the result of `signature.members.create()`.
-This method is expected to be routinely overridden in `Signature` subclasses to perform actions specific to a particular signature.
+To do this, it calls the constructor of `Interface` described below.
+This method is expected to be routinely overridden in `Signature` subclasses to instantiate subclasses of `Interface`.

+Any object can be an interface object if it has the appropriate `signature` property.
+However, an `amaranth.lib.wiring.Interface` class is introduced, serving two purposes: instantiating interfaces from an anonymous signature, and serving as a convenient base class for custom interface classes.
+The `Interface` class implements only the `__init__()` method, accepting a signature as a parameter.
+It assigns `self.signature` to be that signature, and for each item in `signature.members.create()` it creates a corresponding attribute on `self`.

 ### Interface connection